H-1B for PhD Holders & Students | Green Card after PhD, Alternatives

 Sponsorship Requirement

-Because a sponsoring employer is required, PhD holders cannot self-petition for an H-1B visa.
-Your employer must submit a Labor Condition Application and file an I-129 petition on your behalf.
+Because a sponsoring employer is required, PhD holders cannot self-petition for an H-1B visa unless they have formed a legitimate company that can petition on their behalf.

-The Labor Condition Application form is filed with the Department of Labor and serves to ensure that you are being paid at least the prevailing wage and that hiring you will not adversely affect other employees.
+The Labor Condition Application form is filed with the Department of Labor and serves to ensure that you are being paid at least the prevailing wage and that hiring you will not adversely affect U.S. employees.

-Attorney Brian Thompto of VisaNation notes that if you are in a position to establish your own company, even if you have a controlling ownership interest, you may still be eligible for an H-1B visa if your company qualifies as a cap-exempt sponsor through a formal affiliation with a university or nonprofit research institution.
+Attorney Brian Thompto of VisaNation notes that if you are in a position to establish your own company, even if you have a controlling ownership interest, you may still be eligible for an H-1B visa.
+Your position within the company must still meet the traditional H-1B requirements, such as a bona fide job offer and ability to pay the prevailing wage.

 H-1B Lottery & Cap Exemption